 Because the Moon physically blocks radio signals coming from Earth, the far side may be an ideal place for CHANG’E 4 detect a wider range of frequencies from outer space.

 In the 2015 movie “The Martian”, Matt Damon plays a stranded astronaut who survives four years on Mars by creating a makeshift potato farm.

 In the realm of non-fiction and a different celestial body (the Moon), China hopes to plant some seeds of their own.
 CHANG’E 4 plans to deliver a mini-ecosystem of potatoes, mustard seeds, and silkworms to the surface of the Moon.

 To keep the system habitable under the Moon’s extreme conditions, a special aluminum container will manage insulation and circulation control.

 This ecosystem will explore the growth of plants and animals on the Moon.
 It may also provide insights on creating food for future space missions.

-CHANG’E 4 is due to arrive on the far side of the Moon sometime in 2018.
+CHANG’E 4 is due to arrive on the far side of the Moon in December, 2018.